Shuang Xing: History and programming

 Astro Shuang Xing officially launched on 1 January 2003 during the Chinese New Year on Dynasty package then Empreror package.
 Its programming genres covered from epic to idol, action, costume, comedy and romance.
 Its unique scheduling pattern enabled viewers to catch up on the last episode first before the new episode was broadcast.

 Astro Shuang Xing HD was launched on 16 November 2014 and was the simulcast HD version of it on Channel 307.
 Malay and Chinese subtitles are available for all dramas (excluding Singaporean dramas which does not have Chinese subtitles).
 However, English subtitles is only available for Cantonese (between 19 November 2014 to 23 September 2015) and Japanese dramas.

 Since 9 July 2018, the channel started showing more dramas from China while Singaporean dramas moved to its sister channel, Astro AEC, Meanwhile, Astro Shuang Xing was broadcasting rerun dramas and new released dramas from China and Taiwan.

-After 20 Years, Astro Shuang Xing will ceased transmission on 28 August 2023, the remaining program will moved to Astro QJ HD and Astro AEC.
+After 20 yaars, Astro Shuang Xing ceased transmission on 28 August 2023, and the remaining programs moved to Astro QJ HD and Astro AEC.